Developer-Samuel/Laravel-Python-Sentiment-AI/README.md

 ## About Project

-It is a project built with Laravel, Vue.js, and Tailwind that allows you to securely export a PDF file from input data, ensuring that the data is never saved, only downloaded.
+It is a project built with Laravel, Python, Vue.js, and Tailwind that implements Sentiment AI based on text input.
+The system evaluates the text and classifies it as positive, neutral, or negative.

 ## Requirements